Opening Hook

 1. Establish the Nurse’s Backstory

 A solid backstory gives weight to the coarse demeanor.
-Maybe she’s survived a war, dealt with a family crisis, or worked in a brutal emergency department.
-That history explains why she’s tough and why she still cares No workaround needed..
+Still, maybe she’s survived a war, dealt with a family crisis, or worked in a brutal emergency department.
+That history explains why she’s tough and why she still cares Simple, but easy to overlook.
+That's the whole idea..

 Example: